 In the morning we’ll drive to Shumen, and visit the Monument to the Founders of the Bulgarian State.
 Prepare to be blown away by the sheer size and intensity of this unique, cubist memorial complex, which sits on a mountain plateau overlooking the city.

-From there we drive to Varna, Bulgaria’s ‘Summer Capital’ on the Black Sea coast – where we’ll visit the wonderfully weird Monument to the Bulgarian-Soviet Friendship.
-After that we’ll check into our hotel, then head to the beach for cocktails followed by dinner at a Turkish restaurant.
+From there we drive to Varna, Bulgaria’s ‘Summer Capital’ on the Black Sea coast – where we’ll visit the imposing Monument to the Bulgarian-Soviet Friendship.
+After that we’ll check into our hotel, then head to the beach for cocktails and dinner.

-Breakfast comes with a sea view – a buffet served on the fourteenth floor of our hotel.
-After that we’ll have some free time.
-You could explore the city, its Roman baths, visit the museum and see the oldest gold jewellery in the world… or, simply unwind on the beach.
+After breakfast today we’ll have some free time.
+You could explore the city, see the former Roman baths, visit the museum and see the oldest gold jewellery in the world… or, simply unwind on the beach.
+I will also provide you with a map, detailing some of Varna’s architectural highlights.

 Later on we’ll hit the road, following the coast south to get to Burgas.
 We’ll visit a MiG graveyard, then take a walk through the sleepy, cobbled streets: from the Monument to the Soviet Army in the city centre, down to the waterfront, and the socialist-era Pantheon in the Sea Gardens.